Kotlin/kotlinx.serialization/docs-website/topics/create-custom-serializers.md

    ```

 3. Specify each property in the `buildClassSerialDescriptor()` function with the [`element()`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization.descriptors/element.html) function.
-   The order of elements must match the order used during serialization and deserialization:
+   The order of elements determines their indices, starting from `0`:

    ```kotlin
    override val descriptor: SerialDescriptor =